7 Scientific Benefits of Reading Printed Books for Better Brain Health, Sleep and Environmental Impact

 Children get distracted by the electronic device and have a harder time focusing on the story itself.

-Another study of young children between the ages of three and five revealed that kids had lower comprehension of the story when their parents read to them from an e-book as opposed to a print book.
+Additionally, another study of print books and children between the ages of three and five revealed that kids had lower comprehension of the story when their parents read to them from an e-book as opposed to a print book.
+Researchers theorize this arises because children get distracted by the electronic device and have a harder time focusing on the story itself.

 women reading a paper book in bed